morleydragon/eecs589F24/README.md

 Each student will be assigned to present a pair of papers once or twice throughout the semester.

-Presentations should last **at most 45 minutes** without interruption.
+Presentations should last **about 45 minutes** without interruption.
 However, presenters should expect questions and interruptions throughout.
-A sign-up form will be made available soon.

 In the presentation, you should: